FIWARE/ops.Fuel-main-dev/README.md

 then open Access&Security -> Floating IPs and deassociate the IP addresses here.
 See [Patch 1325575] (https://bugs.launchpad.net/bugs/1325575) .

 ## User manual
+The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/2.0/doc.

 ## License
 Apache License, Version 2.0, January 2004